moKacraft/mobileHybride/README.md

 ### Prerequisites

-What things you need to install the software and how to install them on Windows
+What things you need to install the software and how to install and run them on Windows

 - <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html">Download</a> and <a href="https://docs.oracle.com/javase/7/docs/webnotes/install/windows/jdk-installation-windows.html">install</a> JDK (v7 or newer)
 - <a href="https://nodejs.org/en/">Download</a> and <a href="http://nodesource.com/blog/installing-nodejs-tutorial-windows/">install</a> Node (v8.1.4 or newer)